Gambit (unproduced film): Early development

 X-Men franchise producer Lauren Shuler Donner revealed in January 2014 that she had begun planning a Gambit film with Tatum.
 She said it "doesn't have to be a great big movie.
 It's a thief in New Orleans, it's a whole different story.
 [Tatum]'s on board, and I have to get the studio on board."
 That May, Tatum officially signed on to star in a Gambit film that was intended to begin a new standalone franchise; he would introduce his version of the character in X-Men: Apocalypse (2016).
 By October, the producers were discussing the film's story and looking for a writer, with Josh Zetumer hired in the role at the end of the month, working off a story treatment by Gambit's comic creator Chris Claremont.
 Alongside Donner and Kinberg, Tatum was set to produce the film with Reid Carolin of their company Free Association.
 In January 2015, Fox gave the film an October 7, 2016, release date.
-Over several months, Tatum approached Bennett Miller, Darren Aronofsky, Gareth Evans, and J.C.
-Chandor to direct the film, but they all turned him down.
-In May, Zetumer completed his first draft of the script, which Tatum described as a "killer" origin story that changed "some of the tropes of these movies".
+Over several months, Tatum approached Shawn Levy among approximately 40 directors to try and get them to direct.
+In May 2015, Zetumer completed his first draft of the script, which Tatum described as a "killer" origin story that changed "some of the tropes of these movies".